 On sites like Wix, Squarespace, and WordPress, videos with cards play in-line on the mobile web.
 On Facebook and Twitter, mobile apps and mobile web will link to the vimeo.com video page.

-Interaction analytics for cards
+Engagement analytics for cards

 Cards in showcases

 Cards, as well as any other video interaction tools (such as end screens and contact forms) that you previously added, will now be shown within your showcase.
 Once you’ve shared your showcase, your viewers will see your cards when viewing the showcase.
 Learn more at Vimeo Showcases.

 Embed code for videos with cards